 - TENS -Transcutaneous electrical nerve stimulation – A device used to stimulate the nerves in the lower back.
 It can be controlled by our hands.
 There are no side effects to the mother or baby.

-All these options may not give complete pain relief but can help to lower the intensity of the pain.
+All these options may not give complete pain relief during labor but can help to lower the intensity of the pain.
 Some of these do have side effects like nausea, dizziness, not being able to move due to numbness, etc.

 Labor pain varies for every person and is highly unpredictable.
 You may have planned to go through it without any medication but if at any point you feel you are not able to handle it or need any form of support or help there is nothing wrong in asking for it.
 It is always best to know about the options available, the pros and cons of each and then proceed with the delivery so you will be prepared.